DataDog/integrations-core/weblogic/README.md

 1. WebLogic logging services use an implementation based on the Java Logging APIs by default.
 Clone and edit the [integration pipeline][12] if you have a different format.

-2. Collecting logs is disabled by default in the Datadog Agent, enable it in your datadog.yaml file:
+2. Collecting logs is disabled by default in the Datadog Agent.
+Enable it in your `datadog.yaml` file:
    ```yaml
    logs_enabled: true
    ```